Michel Dancoisne-Martineau

-Michel Dancoisne-Martineau (born 5 December 1965) is the director of the French domains of Saint Helena.
+Michel Dancoisne-Martineau (born 5 December 1965, Voyennes) is the director of the French domains of Saint Helena.
 Since October 1990, he has been Honorary French Consul on the island.

 Career

+Born in Voyennes, France, Michel Dancoisne went to a high school in Amiens and attended a university in Besançon.
+After failing his university studies, he went back to Picardie.
+After reading a biography of Lord Byron, he contacted the author, Gilles Martineau, the previous French consul of Saint Helena.
+The latter having no children adopted him.
+Dancoisne-Martineau followed him to Saint Helena.

 Since 1987, Dancoisne-Martineau has been the manager of the three properties owned by the French Government on Saint Helena.
 Among other projects, he completed the restoration of Longwood Gardens to its 1821 state, using original documents from the Saint Helena archives to collect the original furniture.

 From 1987 to 1998, Dancoisne-Martineau managed the historical reconstruction of the admiral's apartment at the Briars Pavilion, the former residence of Napoleon, which was completed in 2015.
 From 2010 to 2013, he managed, in partnership with the Fondation Napoléon, the "Save Longwood House" fundraising campaign.
 In 2008, he donated of 1.67 acres of land around the Briars to the French Government, to guarantee visitor access to the site.

 In May 2011, he published Chroniques de Sainte-Hélène Atlantique Sud, a collection of accounts describing life on the island by some of the lesser-known characters of the days of Napoleon on the island.